 Audiences are invited to enter a vision of the future in this free, bilingual digital audio experience exploring a seascape of a future Bahrain.
 Featuring poetry and narration by seven Bahraini poets, it has been set to music and sound designed by Yussuf Maleem.

 In January–February 2021, fourteen Bahrainis living in the UK, amongst them second-generation immigrants, migrants, students and diasporans, came together to write poetry exploring their experiences as a community far from their heart’s homeland.
-Funded by Arts Council England, the workshops led to the publication of the Between Two Islands anthology, the first Bahraini community arts publication of its kind, and the creation of this soundscape.
+Funded by Arts Council England, the workshops were facilitated by poet Amina Atiq and resulted in the publication of the Between Two Islands anthology, the first Bahraini community arts publication of its kind, and the creation of this soundscape.

 Featuring the voices of the anthology poets, with works from the anthology and two new poems, the soundscape journeys through the shared heritage of Bahrain, the Gulf, and all coastal people – grasping at what we risk losing in the face of climate breakdown.